jamespmernin/Cat-Colonies-Rails-React/README.md

 end
 ```

-Launch the rails server with `rails s` and visit http://localhost:3000/cats and http://localhost:3000/cats/1.
-You should see JSON data showing the wittle kitties you created.
+Launch the rails server with `rails s` and visit http://localhost:3000/cats, http://localhost:3000/cats/1, http://localhost:3000/colonies, and http://localhost:3000/colonies/1.
+You should see JSON data showing the wittle kitties & their outdoor homes!

 ## Setting up the front end